 Visting the Niah Caves in Borneo

-The Niah National Park features one of the ultimate must see caves in Sarawak/Borneo – the Niah Caves near the city of Miri.
+The Niah National Park features one of the ultimate must see caves in Borneo – the Niah Caves near the city of Miri.
 It’s a massive cave system located inside of one of the top 3 National Parks in Sarawak.
-Featuring awesome jungle walks, Iban Longhouses, archeological sites and impressive limestone caves – visiting the Niah National Park and the Niah Caves is a great adventure!
+Featuring awesome jungle walks, Iban Longhouses, archeological sites and impressive limestone caves – visiting the Niah Caves is a great adventure!

-Exploring the Niah National Park and the Niah Caves
+Exploring the Niah Caves and the Niah National Park

 First of all, the Niah National Park is really calm and less touristy than other National Parks in Borneo.
 The Primary Rain forest is still intact and home of many different plants and wildlife.
 Arriving at the headquater, you have to pass the river by boat.
 On the other side you are going to find the park entrance were you can pay the entrance fee.